 Here's a map from 1965, with the Henry Hudson Gate (as it's called on the map) located near the bottom left corner.

-A year or so after the opening of this firehouse, Mr. Mustard became New York's shortest-serving Fire Commissioner in history, with a mere four days on the job.
-I knew nothing about that at the time I took this picture, however, so when the older woman with the thick Eastern European accent asked me why I was photographing this plaque, I had to explain to her that I thought Elmer Mustard had a funny name.
+I knew nothing about any of this when I took this picture, however, so when an older woman with a thick Eastern European accent asked me why I was photographing this plaque, I explained to her that I thought Elmer Mustard was a funny name.
 After a moment's contemplation, her hearty chuckle seemed to indicate that she concurred with my analysis.

 Close!
-It's a shawarma beacon, complete with spotlight to aid in nighttime navigation.
+It's a shawarma beacon, complete with a spotlight to aid in nighttime navigation.

 These rails are remnants of an old LIRR line to my metaphorical birthplace, Rockaway Beach.
 The rotting wooden plank in the center of the photo is a cover guard for the (formerly) electrified third rail.